 The study of European languages at Oxford provides both practical training in written and spoken language and an extensive introduction to the literature and thought of the language(s) you have chosen.
 You will learn to write and speak the language(s) fluently, and will be able to choose from a broad range of options including linguistics, film studies and advanced translation.
 You can study the literature of a language chronologically or focus on particular periods - the medieval, the early modern or the modern era.

 Studying French and German

 A degree in French and German is normally four years in length.
 You will spend around half your time studying French language and literature, and around half studying German language and literature.
 You will spend the third year of your course abroad.
 This may be as a paid language assistant in a foreign school, or you may work abroad, or study at a foreign university.

 Either French or German can be studied on its own OR in combination with one of the following languages/subjects:

 - One of the following modern European languages: Spanish, Russian, Italian, Portuguese, Modern Greek, or Czech (with Slovak).
-It is also possible to combine French or German with Polish or Celtic*.
-We generally expect all students wishing to study Celtic* or Polish to be beginners, though those with experience are also very welcome to apply. *Please note our Celtic course is under review and will not be available in 2019 or deferred entry in 2020.
+It is also possible to combine French or German with Polish.
+We generally expect all students wishing to study Polish to be beginners, though those with experience are also very welcome to apply.
+It is also possible to start German from scratch in combination with another language which you have studied at A Level or equivalent.

 - A Middle Eastern Language offered by the Faculty of Oriental Studies: Arabic, Hebrew, Persian, Turkish.
 These languages are all available to beginners with no prior knowledge of the language.